 However, if you’re dining without kids or have older (or patient!) kids and want a fancier meal, The Exchange is a great choice.
 Every course was delicious from the appetizers (LOVE the calamari) to the dessert.
 We had such a lovely waitstaff, too, which made our dinner so enjoyable.

-Hands down the favorite part of our visit was The Ranch.
+Hands down the favorite part of our visit was The Ranch at Pocono Manor.
 If it were warm out you could walk there (maybe a 15 minute walk) but we drove because WINTER.
 Man, it was cold but you can’t keep my kids away from animals!

 This is where you’d go to take a guided horseback tour.
 Our son wasn’t old enough to do this and there is an additional fee, so we opted to pet all of the farm animals for $3 per person.
 We loved it so much that we went back again the next day!